ZZZCal/LIterature/formal_idea.md

 > Byproducts would be chemisorbed on metal surface after Surface Ullmann Coupling, which will prevent the coupling species to diffuse and interact

-> Anealing in H2 is the present method
+> Anealing in H2 is the present method(Cleaning up after the Party: Removing the byproducts of On-Surface Ullmann Coupling.
+DOI: 10.1021/acsnano.9b03812)

 > Ideal: